 Continuing the Hadley Court series, Celebrating Gracious Living, it’s important to discuss manners at the dinner table.
 Leslie Wood of Hadley Court asked guest contributor Lynda Quintero-Davids to share her top tips and gentle reminders for manners & etiquette at the dinner table.

 Over the years, society has evolved our forms of communication in many ways.
 Today, we ask Siri for directions to a florist, we email invitations to a dinner party, we text an RSVP, we hashtag a thank you on Twitter or Facebook and we share images of a private affair on Instagram.

 Encourage and teach youngsters the art of etiquette.

-Additional table manner information to consider:
+Additional table manner information to consider

 Take the time to dress properly for the occasion you’re attending – usually noted on the invitation. (ie: casual outdoor gathering vs. a formal dinner).

-Following table manners is more than knowing which fork to use and knowing how to cut up your steak properly without looking awkward.
+Following table manners or manners at the dinner table is more than knowing which fork to use.
+In addition, it’s more than knowing how to cut up your steak properly without looking awkward.
 Having gracious table manners is also about having a polite attitude.

 For more manners and etiquette tips, plus inspirations for entertaining and celebrating gracious living, join Hadley Court on Pinterest here.
 Leslie hopes with these gracious manners in mind, you’ll be ready to attend your next dinner party, in gracious Hadley Court style.